mohamedfarag/VSCode-Guide/README.md

 [Matplotlib](https://matplotlib.org/) is a 2D plotting library for creating static, animated, and interactive visualizations in Python.
 Matplotlib produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.

 [Scikit-Learn](https://scikit-learn.org/stable/index.html) is a simple and efficient tool for data mining and data analysis.
 It is built on NumPy,SciPy, and mathplotlib.

+# Acknowledgement
+Thanks to Michael Royal @mikeroyal for his efforts on this guide.